 What’s great about technology today is that pets can enjoy them too.
 Smart toys for dogs, for example, have become very in demand.
 One of the most popular is the Wickedbone Smart Bone, which allows you to play and interact with your dog through an app.
 So you can make your furry friend run around your home and get him/her moving by controlling the bone with your phone.

 This smart bone also features an interactive auto-play mode that allows it to automatically adjust its reactions based on what your dog is doing.
 For instance, if your dog runs, it runs after him/her.
 If your dog chases the toy, it turns around and runs away.
 And when your pet ignores it, this bone will start teasing him/her.
+These toys are great for larger breeds as well, like the Goldendoodle.

 4. Use the Stairs